Baking Hermann

 To make Şehriyeli Pilav, you’ll need the following ingredients or substitutions that are easy to get at most common grocery stores:

-• Rice: Traditionally, short-grain rice like baldo is used, but basmati rice will also work, though it needs a little more water.
-You can also use bulgur instead.
+• Rice: Traditionally, short-grain rice like baldo is used, but basmati rice will also work, though you’ll need to add 500ml of water instead.

 • Orzoehriye): A small rice-grain-like pasta shape that add a nutty flavor and texture contrast.
 Try broken pieces of vermicelli pasta instead.
 You can also leave it out and add a little more rice.